pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Objections
 > Decriminalisation of heavy drugs will decrease society life expectation

-With this logic, extreme sport should be prohibited, because those who practice it live less.
+With this logic, extreme sports should be prohibited, because those who practice it live less.

 If drugs are someone’s free choice, it’s absolutely up to him, but he must not be treated as convict.